aponysus/redress/docs/safety-resilience.md

 # Safety and resilience

-This page covers how reflexio behaves under failure and how to configure it for production.
+This page covers how redress behaves under failure and how to configure it for production.

 ## Hook failure isolation